felipe1234-dev/jquery-like-php-dom/README.md

 When we are parsing documents, we may need to select texts within `p` tags, or manipulate or confirm the attributes of a specific tag, or even delete all HTML comments in a document, such as `<!-- this is an example comment -->`.

-When we are parsing documents, we may need to select texts within `p` tags, or manipulate or confirm the attributes of a specific tag, or delete all HTML comments in a document, such as` <! - this is an example comment -> `.

 That's why we have the triad: `::text`,` ::attributes` and `::comment` - but how can we use them?

 ### `::text` selector